Thejaggeddevil/Grevo_/README.md

 - Flutter SDK 3.10.0 or higher
 - Dart SDK 3.0.0 or higher
 - Android Studio / VS Code with Flutter extensions
-- Node.js backend server running on `http://localhost:8000`
+- Node.js 16.0+ (for the integrated mock backend)
+- NPM or Yarn package manager

 ### Installation